 Proof.
-Let $R(n_1, ..., n_c)$ denote the smallest value of n such that if K_n 's edges are colored with c colors, then K_n necessarily contains a i-monochrome K{n_i} (i.e. a K{n_i} where all of the edges are colored i.)
+Let R(k, l) denote the smallest value of n such that if K_n 's edges are all colored either red or blue, then K_n necessarily contains an all-red K_k or an all-blue K_l .
 We seek to show that R is well-defined, and always exists.